cortexproject/cortex/docs/architecture.md

 Distributors communicate with ingesters via [gRPC](https://grpc.io).
 They are stateless and can be scaled up and down as needed.

+If the HA Tracker is enabled, the Distributor will deduplicate incomming samples that contain both a cluster and replica label.
+It talks to a KVStore to store state about which replica per cluster it's accepting samples from for a given user ID.
+Samples with one or neither of these labels will be accepted by default.

 #### Hashing

 Distributors use consistent hashing, in conjunction with the (configurable) replication factor, to determine *which* instances of the ingester service receive each sample.